Hakimbek/my-spring-framework-notes/1_Spring_Overview/README.md

   - These modules support aspect oriented programming implementation where you can use *Advice, Pointcuts etc.* to decouple the code.
   - The aspects module provides support for integration with *AspectJ*.
   - The instrumentation module provides support for class instrumentation and classloader implementations.
-### - **Data Access / Integration**
-  - **JDBC**
-    - The JDBC module provides a JDBC-abstraction layer that removes the need for tedious JDBC related coding.
-  - **ORM**
-    - The ORM module provides integration layers for popular object-relational mapping APIs, including JPA, JDO, Hibernate, and iBatis.
-  - **OXM**
-    - The OXM module provides an abstraction layer that supports Object/XML mapping implementations for JAXB, Castor, XMLBeans, JiBX and XStream.
-  - **JMS**
-    - The Java Messaging Service JMS module contains features for producing and consuming messages.
-  - **Transaction**
-    - The Transaction module supports programmatic and declarative transaction management for classes that implement special interfaces and for all your POJOs.
-  - This group comprises *JDBC, ORM, OXM, JMS* and *Transaction modules*.
-These modules basically provide support to interact with the database.

 ### - **Web**
   - This group comprises *Web, Web-Servlet, Web-Struts* and *Web-Portlet*.
 These modules provide support to create web applications.